-The Five Invitations: What Thousands of People’s Deathbed Reckonings Reveal About the Essential Habits of Mind for a Meaningful Life
+The Five Invitations: What Thousands of People’s Deathbed Reflections Reveal About the Building Blocks of a Life Worth Living

 By Maria Popova

 “It is the most supremely interesting moment in life, the only one in fact when living seems life,” wrote Alice James, the brilliant and terminally ill sister of Henry James and William James, as she reflected on how to live fully while dying.
 (We are, after all, always dying.)
 “Death is our friend precisely because it brings us into absolute and passionate presence with all that is here, that is natural, that is love,” Rilke wrote a generation later from the height of life.